What happens when you run code

 SDK (SmolVM class)

 The main interface you import in Python.
-It handles VM lifecycle (create, start, stop, delete), SSH-based command execution via vm.run(), auto-configuration so you can get started with zero config, and reconnection to existing sandboxes via SmolVM.from_id().
+It handles VM lifecycle (create, start, stop, delete), command execution via vm.run(), auto-configuration so you can get started with zero config, and reconnection to existing sandboxes via SmolVM.from_id().

 CLI (smolvm command)